mozbrick/brick-flipbox/readme.md

     $ npm install && bower install
     ```

-While developing the component, there is a development server that will watch your files for changes and automatically re-build the styles and re-lint the code.
+While developing your component, there is a development server that will watch your files for changes and automatically re-build your styles and re-lint your code.

 To run the development server:

 * Run `gulp server`
 * Navigate to `http:localhost:3001`

-To simply build and lint the code, run `gulp build`.
+To simply build and lint your code, run `gulp build`.

-You can also push the code to GitHub Pages by running `gulp deploy`.
+You can also push your code to GitHub Pages by running `gulp deploy`.

 ## License